Geometry-preserving and interpretable dimension reduction for compositional data: Simulations and Real Data Analysis

 In simulations, we assess the performance of CKDR in terms of both compositional SDR estimation and prediction.
 For sample sizes $n\in\{200, 500, 1000\}$, we generate $d=100$ compositional covariates by drawing $n$ vectors from a logistic Gaussian distribution with mean zero and covariance $\Sigma = (0.2^{|i-j|})_{i, j =1}^d$, truncating the lower 50\% of the entries to zero, and subsequently renormalizing to obtain compositions with structural zeros.

-The true underlying structure consists of three amalgamated variables: $Z_1 = \sum_{j=1}^{20} X_j, \; Z_2 = \sum_{j=21}^{50} X_j, \; \text{and } Z_3 = \sum_{j=51}^{100} X_j$.
+The true underlying structure consists of three amalgamated variables: $Z_1 = \sum_{j=1}^{20} X_j,$ $Z_2 = \sum_{j=21}^{50} X_j, \; \text{and } Z_3 = \sum_{j=51}^{100} X_j$.
 Responses are then generated from two regression and two binary classification models: \begin{itemize} \item[i.] $\ Y = -5Z_1 + 4Z_3 + 0.1\epsilon$ \item[ii.] $\ Y = 3\cos(Z_1) + {Z_3^2} /{(Z_2 + 0.01)} + 0.1\epsilon$ \item[iii.] $\ Y = \sign(5Z_2 - 3Z_3 + 0.1\epsilon) $ \item[iv.] $\ Y = \sign(3Z_1^2 + 4Z_2^2 - 2Z_3^2 + 0.1\epsilon) $ \end{itemize} where $\epsilon \sim N(0,1)$.
-In all cases, the central compositional subspace $\mathcal{C}_{Y|X}$ coincides with the mean subspace $\mathcal{C}_{Y|X}^m$.
+In all cases, the central compositional subspace $\mathcal{C}_{Y|X}$ coincides with the mean subspace $\mathcal{C}_{\E[Y|X]}$.
 The subspace dimension is $m^\star=2$ for (i) and (iii), and $m^\star=3$ for (ii) and (iv).
 For each setting, the averaged performance over 100 repetitions is recorded; hyperparameters are tuned in the first run and fixed for all subsequent repetitions.

-Since the SDR literature for compositional data is limited, we compare the estimation performance of CKDR against RS-ES by \citet{liItsAllRelative2023} in the regression settings (i) and (ii), and against ``Amalgam'' by \cite{quinnAmalgamsDatadrivenAmalgamation2020} in the classification settings (iii) and (iv).
+Since no Euclidean SDR methods directly estimate the central compositional subspace $\mathcal{C}_{Y|X}$, we compare the estimation performance of CKDR against methods for amalgamation: RS-ES by \citet{liItsAllRelative2023} in the regression settings (i) and (ii), and ``Amalgam'' by \cite{quinnAmalgamsDatadrivenAmalgamation2020} in the classification settings (iii) and (iv).
 RS-ES fits a linear model $Y = \sum_{j=1}^d \beta_j X_j$, from which the fitted coefficients $\hat\beta_j$ are used to construct a rank-2 CDR matrix $\wh P_n$ as in \eqref{eq:rs-es}.
 Amalgam searches a $K$-part amalgamation via a genetic algorithm with a log-ratio-based criterion after zero replacement.
-The resulting amalgamation yields a rank-$K$ binary CDR matrix $\wh P_n$; we set $K = 3 $ (the true value) to give this method a favor.
+The resulting amalgamation yields a rank-$K$ binary CDR matrix $\wh P_n$; we set $K = 3$ (the true value) to favor this method.
 For CKDR, we consider the oracle-dimension setting by fixing $m=m^\star$ (CKDR-$m^\star$), as well as CKDR$^*$ in which $m$ is also cross-validated.

 For the evaluation metric, we use the distance $\rho(\row(\wh P_n), \mathcal{C}_{Y|X})$ (see \cref{sec:consistency}) to assess the SDR convergence in the sense of inclusion $\row(\wh P_n)\supseteq \mathcal{C}_{Y|X}$.
 We further examine whether the true amalgamation structure is recovered by clustering the columns of $\wh P_n$ in the simplex using the $k$-quantiles clustering \citep{wei2017k-quantiles} with $k=3$, and then computing the adjusted Rand index (ARI) relative to the true variable amalgamation.